sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 }
 {% endhighlight %}

 The idea is to register `AdapterDelegates` to an `AdapterDelegatesManager`.
-The `AdapterDelegatesManager` internally has the logic to determine the correct adapter delegate for the given view type and to call the corresponding delegate method.
+The `AdapterDelegatesManager` internally has the logic to determine the right `AdapterDelegate` for the given view type and to call the corresponding delegate methods.
 So applying that to `NewsTipAdapter` the code looks like this:
 {% highlight java %}
 public class NewsTipAdapter extends RecyclerView.Adapter{